mataku/danger-ktlint/README.md

 You need to install `ktlint` command and set as executable first, see: https://ktlint.github.io/#getting-started.

+If you want to skip ktlint task, for example to only comment on the results of ktlint, no need to install ktlint.
+See https://github.com/mataku/danger-ktlint#skip-ktlint-task.

 ```bash
 # Example
 curl --output /usr/local/bin/ktlint -sL https://github.com/pinterest/ktlint/releases/download/$KTLINT_VERSION/ktlint && chmod a+x /usr/local/bin/ktlint